EVICTION MORATORIUM, RENT FREEZE, & OTHER COVID-19 INFO FOR SF TENANTS ONLY

 RENT FREEZE FOR RENT-CONTROLLED APTS.

 A freeze on rent increases on rent-controlled units during the COVID-19 crisis is now in effect in SF.
-Rent increases that are not permitted between April 7, 2020 and June 23, 2020 (unless extended) include all annual, banked, operating and maintenance, and passthroughs allowed under section 37.3(a) of the rent ordinance (for example, capital improvement, general obligation bond, water revenue bond, seismic retrofit and soft story retrofit, and utility passthroughs).
+Rent increases that are not permitted between April 7, 2020 and August 31, 2020 include all annual, banked, operating and maintenance, and passthroughs allowed under section 37.3(a) of the rent ordinance (for example, capital improvement, general obligation bond, water revenue bond, seismic retrofit and soft story retrofit, and utility passthroughs).

 Rent increases that are still allowed include: rent increases on apartments NOT under rent control, apartments under state price control (AB1482), Costa Hawkins increases, and rent increases under section 1.21 of the ordinance where the Rent Board has ruled that the master tenant is no longer in primary residence in the apartment.